chengwangbio/chengwangbio.github.io/_pages/teaching.md

 title: "Teaching"
 ---

+I am teaching big data and bioinformatics courses at Shandong University for undergraduates, including big data techniques and applications, medical statistics, and machine learning in biomedical data mining.
+If you have any specific questions about course topics, feel free to message me.

+## Shandong Univeristy
+- Medical statistics (Spring 2023)
+- Big data techniques and applications (Summer 2022, 2023)
+- Machine learning in biomedical data mining (Spring 2024)

 <!-- Research plays a central role in my teaching as students improve their
 analytical skills and master the tools of data analysis through hands-on experience.
 I have taught undergraduate courses on political violence and